-IDW10800 Australian Government Bureau of Meteorology Western Australia Tropical Cyclone Outlook for the Western Region Issued at 2:14 pm WST on Thursday 17 April 2014 for the period until midnight WST Sunday 20 April 2014.
+IDW10800 Australian Government Bureau of Meteorology Western Australia Tropical Cyclone Outlook for the Western Region Issued at 2:00 pm WST on Saturday 29 November 2014 for the period until midnight WST Tuesday 2 December 2014.
 Existing Cyclones in the Western Region: Nil.
-Potential Cyclones: At 1200 WST a low pressure system [16U] was located 325 kilometres west northwest of the Cocos Islands, near 10.8S 94.2E and moving westwards at 17 kilometres an hour towards the boundary of the Western Region.
-The system may develop into a tropical cyclone over the weekend west of 90E and is likely to re-enter the Western Region late Sunday or during Monday.
-As the system is likely to be west of 90E on Sunday, the likelihood has been reduced to moderate even though this system may be a tropical cyclone.
-Likelihood of this system being a tropical cyclone in the Western Region on: Friday Low Saturday Moderate Sunday High There are no other significant lows in the Western Region and none are expected to develop over the next three days.
+Potential Cyclones: There are no significant lows in the Western Region at present.
+A weak broad low has formed near 7S 89E and is moving to the southwest.
+On Sunday and Monday it is expected to start moving south then southeast and may enter the region on Tuesday.
+There is a small chance the system intensifies during the Monday to Wednesday period.
+Likelihood of this system being a tropical cyclone in the Western Region on: Sunday Very Low Monday Very Low Tuesday Low There are no other significant lows in the Western Region at present and none are expected to develop over the next three days.
 NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.
 Very Low: less than 5% Moderate: 20 to 50% Low: 5% to 20% High: over 50% The Western Region refers to the Indian Ocean between Longitudes 90-125E and south of 10S.